thma/LtuPatternFactory/README.md

 osxPaint :: String -> IO ()
 osxPaint lbl = putStrLn $ "osxButton: " ++ lbl
 ```
-(Of course a real implementation would be quite more complex, but we don't care about the nitty gitty details here.)
+(Of course a real implementation would be quite more complex, but we don't care about the nitty gritty details here.)

 With this code we can now create concrete Buttons like so:
 ```haskell